Mandamus: India

 In India, the sine qua non for mandamus is the existence of a statutory public duty incumbent upon the person or body against whom the mandamus is sought.
 There must equally co-exist a corresponding right in the petitioner entitling him to claim the enforcement of such public duty.
 These two preconditions form the foundation for the issue of mandamus.
 The primary scope and function of mandamus is to "command" and "execute" rather than to "enquire" and "adjudicate".
 It cannot be issued to change the decision of a body so as to suit the petitioner.
 Obligations which are not of a statutory nature cannot be enforced by mandamus.
 The writ petition is not maintainable when a remedy provided for under the Code of Civil Procedure is available.
 For example, the High Court cannot entertain writ petitions for mandamus to the Government who fails to deposit and pay in the requisite time an enhanced compensation account as ordered by a lower Court.
 The petitioners in this case would be directed to approach the executing Court for appropriate relief.

 Only the Supreme Court and High Courts are empowered to exercise writ jurisdiction, under Articles 32 and 226 of the Constitution.
 No other courts are empowered to issue the writ.

 United States

+In the United States, the writ of mandamus holds particular historical significance in constitutional law.
+In the landmark case Marbury v.
+Madison (1803), William Marbury petitioned the Supreme Court for a writ of mandamus to compel Secretary of State James Madison to deliver his judicial commission.
+Chief Justice John Marshall, writing for the Court, ruled that while Marbury had a right to the commission and the duty was ministerial (thus potentially subject to mandamus), the Court lacked original jurisdiction to issue the writ because Section 13 of the Judiciary Act of 1789 unconstitutionally expanded the Court's jurisdiction.
+This decision struck down a federal statute for the first time and established the principle of judicial review, affirming that the Supreme Court has the ultimate authority to interpret the Constitution and invalidate laws inconsistent with it.
+The case exemplified the traditional common-law rule that mandamus was available only for clear, ministerial duties—a limitation that has since evolved in the context of modern administrative law.

 In the administrative law context in the United States, the requirement that mandamus can be used only to compel a ministerial act has largely been abandoned.
+Since at least Virginia v.
+Rives (1879) the Supreme Court has recognized that mandamus can control discretion if there has been an abuse of discretion.
 In most states acts of administrative agencies are now subject to judicial review for abuse of discretion.
 Judicial review of agencies of the United States federal government, for abuse of discretion, is authorized by the Administrative Procedure Act.